 There are only two ways to grow your business: promotion of your existing products/services, and development of new ones.
-R&D is the path to a sustainable stream of new products, and it’s fairly challenging to do it right.
+R&D is the path to a sustainable stream of new products, and it’s challenging to do it right.
 I worked in R&D in Silicon Valley for 20 years, and can help you lay out a process that works.
-Why go: if your R&D efforts are chaotic and unsatisfying, come and learn how to clean them up and make them sing.
+Why go: if your R&D effort is chaotic and unsatisfying, come and learn how to clean it up and make it sing.

 A critical skill for R&D, and a very helpful one for almost everyone.
-This class/workshop is classical PM, developing a Gantt Chart with all the implications behind it.
+This class/workshop is classical Waterfall PM, developing a Gantt Chart with all the implications behind it.
 Why go: If your R&D team is weak on PM, this workshop is a must.
-And if your folks frequently engage in serious projects (work that starts and finishes), PM is a wonderful tool to get results.
+And if your folks frequently engage in serious projects (work that starts and finishes), PM is a wonderful tool for getting results.

 Many contemporary organizations have serious vestiges of the historic C&C approach to management, and they pay a heavy, but often invisible, price for it.
 Often the CEO is high-control, high-dominance, but doesn’t know how to escape from that pattern without letting things go completely to pot.
 Why go: learn how successful larger companies have moved to the Guideline approach, including the many safety net features they put in place to help assure success.